-The Worcester campus ("UMass Worcester" or the "Worcester Campus") provides general and specialized medical education, engages in a comprehensive program of basic scientific and clinical research and provides graduate level training in the biomedical sciences and nursing.
+The Worcester campus ("UMass Worcester" or the "Worcester Campus") provides general and specialized medical education, engages in a comprehensive program of basic scientific and clinical research and provides graduate level training in biomedical sciences and nursing.
 Located approximately 40 miles west of Boston and 50 miles east of Amherst, the campus is home to three graduate schools: the School of Medicine (the "Medical School"), the Graduate School of Biomedical Sciences and the Graduate School of Nursing.
-The Worcester Campus also consists of a \$250 million research enterprise, public service entities such as Commonwealth Medicine and MassBiologics and the University Campus hospital of UMass Memorial Health Care (formerly the Clinical Services Division of the University) which is the clinical partner of the Medical School.
+The Worcester Campus also consists of a \$280 million research enterprise, public service entities such as Commonwealth Medicine and MassBiologics and the University Campus hospital of UMass Memorial Health Care (formerly the Clinical Services Division of the University) which is the clinical partner of the Medical School.
 Effective March 31, 1998, as enacted by Chapter 163 of the Acts of 1997 of the Commonwealth, the Clinical Services Division of the University and the subsidiaries of a University-related organization, UMASS Health System, were contributed to and merged with and into an independent Massachusetts not-for-profit corporation named UMass Memorial Health Care, Inc. ("UMass Memorial").
 Pursuant to an agreement between the parties, the University's obligations to UMass Memorial are limited to allowing it to remain on the UMass Worcester Campus and to sharing certain capital, operating and shared-services expenses relating to such premises, as more fully described in the notes to the University's financial statements.

-Created in 1962, UMass Worcester provides medical education at an affordable cost to Massachusetts residents and graduate education to science and nursing students, offering incentives to graduates who practice primary care and other medical disciplines in underserved areas in Massachusetts.
-With a nationally renowned and recognized program in primary care training, which is perennially ranked in the top 10% of all U.S. medical schools by U.S. News, as well as its success in graduating physicians who remain in Massachusetts to establish their careers, the Medical School plays a unique role in fulfilling the health care provider workforce needs of Massachusetts.
-The Medical School has aligned itself with the Association of American Medical Colleges' recommendation that medical schools increase the number of physicians they educate to help address the looming shortage of doctors, especially those in primary care fields.
-To help address physician workforce shortages in the Commonwealth, the Worcester Campus had already increased the incoming class size for the Medical School from 103 to 125.
+Founded in 1962 by the Massachusetts Legislature and sited in Worcester in 1965, the Worcester Campus welcomed its first class of 16 medical students to campus in 1970.
+Less than 50 years later, the Worcester Campus has become an internationally renowned hub for medical education, biomedical research and health care innovation.
+Through its educational, research, healthcare delivery, and service activities, the Worcester Campus's presence is tangible throughout the Commonwealth.
+UMass Worcester provides medical education at an affordable cost to Massachusetts residents and graduate education to science and nursing students, offering incentives to graduates who practice primary care and other medical disciplines in underserved areas in Massachusetts.
+With a nationally recognized program in primary care training, which is perennially ranked in the top 10% of all U.S. medical schools by U.S. News, as well as its success in graduating physicians who remain in Massachusetts to establish their careers, the Medical School plays a unique role in fulfilling the health care workforce needs of Massachusetts.
+The Medical School, therefore, has aligned itself with the Association of American Medical Colleges' recommendation that medical schools increase the number of physicians they educate to help address the looming shortage of doctors, especially those in primary care fields.
+The Worcester Campus has, in recent years, increased its class size for the Medical School from 125 to 150 students.
 Once again and on account of the Medical School's ongoing commitment to increase the supply of physicians practicing in the Commonwealth, the Worcester Campus is in the midst of another Medical School class size expansion.
-Over the course of the next two years, the Medical School will increase class size from 125 to 150 students.
-This will allow the Medical School to evolve the composition of its student body, which has been limited by a residency requirement.
-Moving forward, the Medical School will open up a modest number of slots (25 per year) for out-ofstate students, who will pay a competitive market rate.
-Such a move will give the Medical School a national profile in the medical education field and greatly enhance and diversify the applicant pool.
-This further expansion has necessitated identifying and partnering with additional clinical affiliates to ensure an outstanding educational experience for medical students.
+In the 2017-2018 academic year, the Medical School will welcome a first-year class of 162 students.
+This further expansion has necessitated identifying and partnering with additional clinical affiliates to ensure an outstanding educational experience for Medical School students.
 In 2015, the Worcester Campus announced a new affiliation with Cape Cod Hospital in Hyannis, as well as the establishment of its first-ever regional campus in partnership with Baystate Health in Springfield.